mmuszynski/ICSOM-Style-Guide/readme.md

 >
 > Second Bassoonist Mike Muszynski

-When referring specifically to a position, it is apporpirate to refer to the instrument, rather than the person filling it.
+When referring specifically to a position, it is appropriate to refer to the instrument, rather than the person filling it.

->For the entire 2012-13 season, the position of Second bassoon was vacant.
+>For the entire 2012-13 season, the position of Second Bassoon was vacant.